nikhil-khot/fractal-lang/design/design.md

 ; Iterate will apply transformations on the current state of the fractal ; to create a new state.

-; hausdorff-dim : (-> IFractal Number)
-; Returns the hausdorff dimension of the given iterative fractal

-; render : (-> IFractal Natural PosInt PosInt Natural)
+; render : (-> IFractal Natural PosInt PosInt Pict)
-; Will render some iterative fractal with some number of iterations ; applied to the fractal and some bounds of the window and will ; return the number of iterations so far.
+; Will render some iterative fractal with some number of iterations ; applied to the fractal and some bounds of the window
 ```

-Note: Some of the signatures above (notably generate-etfractal and generate-ifractal) are likely to change by our first milestone to incorporate a representation of Space, indicating whether the fractal is to be viewed in 2 or 3 dimensions, and which system of measurement to use (currently defaulting to the complex plane, as it is the standard, but should allow for rectangular and spherical coordinates as well.)

 ## Milestones
 Below are the milestones for this project: